ARRL Simulated Emergency Test

 The SET offers volunteers an opportunity to test equipment, modes, and skills under simulated emergency conditions and scenarios.
 Individuals can use the time to update a “go-kit” for use during deployments and to ensure their home station’s operational capability in an emergency or disaster.
 To get involved, contact your local ARRL Emergency Coordinator or Net Manager.

-Here are the links to the Logs
+Here are the links to the log forms

 These logs have been designed to be used in all of our NNY SET exercises.